 Find your Future in the Ancient World

-Classical Studies students explore the fascinating cultures of the ancient Mediterranean that have shaped our modern civilization, including the art, history, literature, material culture and religious beliefs of the peoples of ancient Greece, Rome and the Near East.
+Classical Studies students explore the fascinating cultures of the ancient Mediterranean that have shaped our modern civilization, including the art, history, literature, material culture and religious beliefs of the peoples of ancient Greece, Rome, and the Near East.

 Traces of classical antiquity are everywhere around us.
 From the Greeks, we have inherited our democratic institutions and medical terminology; from the Romans, legal concepts and terms like “bona fide” and “quid pro quo.”
 Our buildings, including Oregon’s modernist State Capitol, borrow from ancient Greek and Roman architecture.
-Classical Studies majors recognize these connections and read the 2,500-year-old texts (in the original languages) that have inspired such recent movies as Troy and 300.
+Classical Studies majors recognize these connections and read more than 2,000-year-old texts (in the original languages) that have inspired such recent movies as Troy and 300.
 In the process, students gain an in-depth understanding of the ancient cultures and traditions that have shaped our modern society and continue to influence it today, not to mention excellent writing and critical thinking skills.

 Why choose Willamette for Classical Studies?